Luke Perry: Rise to fame: Beverly Hills, 90210 era

 In 1990, Perry got the role of the brooding millionaire's son Dylan McKay on Fox's teen drama Beverly Hills, 90210.
 He originally auditioned for the role of Steve Sanders but lost to Ian Ziering.
 With this role, Perry became a popular teen idol; a riot broke out when 10,000 teen girls attended an August 1991 autograph session at The Fashion Mall at Plantation, causing him to leave after 90 seconds.
-While starring in 90210, Perry won a supporting role in the original film version of Joss Whedon's Buffy The Vampire Slayer (1992).
+While starring in 90210, Perry had a supporting role in the original film version of Joss Whedon's Buffy the Vampire Slayer (1992).
 He also starred in Terminal Bliss in 1992, and as Lane Frost in 8 Seconds in 1994.
+At 1992 MTV Video Music Awards' Perry presented the award for best Metal Music Video along with Howard Stern dressed as Fartman, generating much press.

 In an attempt to find more mature roles, he decided to leave Beverly Hills, 90210 in 1995.
 That year, he took a part in the Italian film Vacanze di Natale '95, playing himself.
 Although he announced that 90210 was behind him, his absence lasted for only three years, and he returned to the show in 1998.
-During this time, Perry starred in the independent film Normal Life opposite Ashley Judd, starred in the TV science fiction movie Invasion (1997), and Riot (1997), a drama about the 1992 Los Angeles riots.
+During this time, Perry starred in the independent film Normal Life opposite Ashley Judd and starred in the science fiction television film Invasion (1997) and Riot (1997), a drama about the 1992 Los Angeles riots.
 He had a small role in Luc Besson's science fiction adventure film The Fifth Element (1997).
 In 1998, he returned to 90210, where he remained as a permanent special guest star through the show's final season in 2000.
 In 1999, he starred in the film Storm.

-He said of his role on Beverly Hills, 90210 as Dylan McKay: "I'm going to be linked with him until I die, but that's actually just fine.
+He said of his role on Beverly Hills, 90210 as Dylan McKay, "I'm going to be linked with him until I die, but that's actually just fine.
 I created Dylan McKay.
 He's mine," but did not reprise his role in the spin-off.
 He stated: "When you're in the professional acting business, you have to look into all these offers, and I don't mean anything bad about it but creatively it's something I have done before and I don't know how it will benefit me if I do it again."
-Perry said the fact that the show's longtime producer Aaron Spelling was not involved in the revival was critical: "The difference between CW bringing something back and Aaron Spelling doing something is significant.
+Perry said that the fact that the show's longtime producer Aaron Spelling was not involved in the revival was critical: "The difference between CW bringing something back and Aaron Spelling doing something is significant.
 And I cannot do it without Aaron."
-However, Shannen Doherty, Jennie Garth and Tori Spelling reprised their roles in the 2008 revival of the series.
+However, Shannen Doherty, Jennie Garth, and Tori Spelling reprised their roles in the 2008 revival of the series.